Looking at the best engineering schools? Enroll in our college application boot camp to get the help you need.

 This school is also ideal for students who have thoughtfully considered their motives behind choosing engineering and are confident it is what they want to pursue.

-Students who have clearer goals will be able to streamline their interests and better utilize all the resources the MIT has to offer.
+Students who have clearer goals will be able to streamline their interests and better utilize all the resources that MIT has to offer.

 Opportunities: Among its opportunities, is the possibility for students to create their own course of study, specifically in aeronautics/astronautics, chemical engineering, and mechanical engineering.